vaaniarora/Bowling_Bit_By_Bit/README.md

 **How to Bowl:**

 To begin the bowling tutorial, simply press the primary button on either controller (X on the left; A on the right).
 The System/AI will provide initial instructions on how to proceed.
 Once you've grabbed a bowling ball, additional instructions will be given to guide you through the process.
 To repeat the additional instructions, press the secondary button on either controller (Y on the left; B on the right).
+To lower the gutter guards, press on the index trigger button (located on the front of the controller, where your index finger should be placed).

 ## HW3: Bowling_Bit_By_Bit Scene
 <img width="1710" alt="Screenshot 2024-05-14 at 12 14 40" src="https://github.com/vaaniarora/Bowling_Bit_By_Bit/assets/91294025/5d9bd7e1-8df2-4f7c-89f6-18ffb8c7d86c">